David Timor

-David Timor Copoví (born 17 October 1989) is a Spanish professional footballer who plays as a central midfielder for SD Huesca.
+David Timor Copoví (born 17 October 1989) is a Spanish professional footballer who plays as a central midfielder for Indian Super League club Goa.

+He amassed La Liga totals of 143 games and eight goals over nine seasons, with Osasuna, Leganés, Girona and Getafe.
+He added 261 appearances and 16 goals in the Segunda División.

 Club career

 Born in Carcaixent, Valencian Community, Timor was a product of Valencia CF's youth ranks.
 He made his senior debut with the reserves, playing two seasons in the Segunda División B and suffering relegation in the second.

 Timor signed for CA Osasuna in summer 2010, but spent the vast majority of his first year with the B team also in the third division.
 He made his debut with the main squad on 23 April 2011, playing the last ten minutes of a 2–0 La Liga away defeat against eventual champions FC Barcelona.
 He scored his first goal in the competition on 30 September 2012, contributing a penalty to the 4–0 home win over Levante UD.

 On 16 July 2013, Timor joined Segunda División club Girona FC in a season-long loan.
 On 25 July of the following year, he agreed to a three-year contract with Real Valladolid also in the second tier.

 Timor moved to CD Leganés on 26 January 2016, on a deal until 2018.
 He scored twice in 17 appearances, as they achieved top-flight promotion for the first time ever.

 On 1 September 2017, Timor returned to Girona after signing a three-year contract.
 The following 31 August, he put pen to paper on a four-year deal with UD Las Palmas of division two.

 Timor joined Getafe CF on a three-year contract on 29 August 2019, after becoming a free agent.
 On 21 January 2022, having featured sparingly during the campaign, he terminated his contract with the club and signed a two-and-a-half-year deal with SD Huesca just hours later.

+Timor left the Estadio El Alcoraz on 5 July 2023, after his link expired, and joined CD Eldense of the same league seven days later.
+He totalled 70 games during his spell, scoring his only goal in the 2–1 away victory against Elche CF on 26 May 2024.

+On 30 July 2025, aged 35, Timor moved abroad for the first time in his career, signing with Indian Super League side FC Goa.